-There are currently over 500 midwives in Ontario!
+There are currently over 800 midwives in Ontario!
 In 1994, Ontario became the first province in Canada to regulate midwifery.
 Since that time, midwives have attended more than 100,000 births in Ontario.
-Midwifery services are funded through the Ministry of Health of Ontario.
-There is no cost for midwifery services provided by your midwife in Ontario even if you do not have OHIP coverage.
-Midwives are primary health care providers that care for low risk women and babies during pregnancy, labour and birth, and the post-partum period.
+Midwifery services are funded through the Ministry of Health and Long Term Care in Ontario.
+There is no cost for midwifery services in Ontario, provided you are a resident.
+Midwives are primary health care providers that care for low risk women and babies during pregnancy, labour and birth, and the postpartum period.
 We provide prenatal care on the same schedule as a family doctor or obstetrician, conduct normal vaginal births, and provide care to mothers and babies during the first 6 weeks following delivery.
 Midwives are a choice of maternity care provider, not an additional service to what you would receive from a physician.
 If a complication arises at any time during your care, your midwife will make timely arrangements for you to be seen by a doctor or another care provider as appropriate.
-The College of Midwives of Ontario has produced a document entitled, “Indications for Mandatory Discussions, Consultations, and Tranfers of Care”, that describes situations when midwives are expected to consult a physician.
 The College of Midwives of Ontario (CMO) regulates the practice of midwifery in Ontario.
 They determine our scope of practice and our standards of care.
 All midwives in Ontario are registered with the CMO, and are required to provide maternity care which meets these standards.
-The main concepts of midwifery care as determined by the CMO are providing informed choice, continuity of care, and choice of birthplace.
+The main concepts of midwifery care are providing informed choice, continuity of care, and choice of birthplace.
 Please read on for a more detailed explanation of these standards.

-Continuity of Care: Midwifery care is provided to clients from a small team of midwives that are known to the woman.
+Continuity of Care: Midwifery care is provided to clients from a small team of midwives.
 For urgent concerns, midwifery clients have access to a 24 hours-a-day, 7 days-a-week paging service that will connect them to a known midwife.
 At Born Midwives, we work in a shared care model.
 This means that your assigned midwife will work on a team with another midwife(ves).
 You will meet the other midwife(ives) on your team on a frequent basis so that they know you, and you know them well.
-When your assigned midwife is off-call (all midwives take regular time off-call to stay well rested and energized so they can give you the best support possible), another midwife on your team will be on-call for you.
-This way you will likely have a midwife at your delivery that is very familiar to you.
 Sometimes we experience high volumes of deliveries or very long births.
 In order to maintain safety for you and your midwives, it may become necessary for a midwife from another team to provide care to you while a midwife from your team is resting.
 This rarely happens, but is important to be aware of.
-You will have the opportunity to meet the midwives on another team if you wish.

 Choice of Birth Place: Midwives support choice of birthplace and are the only care providers who provide the option of home birth.
 We have privileges to deliver out of Cambridge Memorial Hospital which is where about 80% of our deliveries occur.
 Your midwife will discuss the risks and benefits of both of these options so that you can decide what is best for you.
 Midwives carry with them at all times the same equipment you would find in a hospital to conduct a normal vaginal delivery.
 We also carry emergency equipment like resuscitation equipment for newborns, medications to stop bleeding, IV supplies etc.